Everything You Need to Know About Special Enrollment Periods

 If you experience a qualifying life event, you usually have 60 days from the actual life event date to seek other health coverage.
 A qualifying event including marriage, loss of a job, or the birth of a child may also change your eligibility status for a premium subsidy.

-If you’ve received advance notice that you’ll be losing your health coverage, some SEPs begin 30 days before your anticipated policy termination date and extend until 30 days after the policy termination date.
-Our ColoHealth Personal Benefits Consultants will be glad to help you determine how long you have during your SEP to ensure that you have a policy before your SEP ends.
+If you’ve received advance notice that you’ll be losing your health coverage, some SEPs begin 30 days before your anticipated policy termination date and extend 30 days after the policy termination date.
+Our ColoHealth Personal Benefits Managers will be glad to help you determine how long you have during your SEP to ensure that you have a policy before your SEP ends.

 How to Get a Health Plan if You Aren’t Eligible for a Special Enrollment Period